 There was a time, not all that long ago, that in order to own a powerful smartphone you would either need to commit to a two-year contract, or you would be expected to pay as much as $500 – $700.
 Thankfully, this has changed considerably in the last year or so.
-There are now several manufacturers that offer handsets that bring quality specs and yet come at a price that doesn’t require you to take out a second mortgage or sign your life away to a carrier.
+There are now several manufacturers that offer handsets that bring quality specs and yet are priced low enough you don’t need to take out a second mortgage or sign your life away to a carrier.
 In this article, we take a look at some of the best low-cost Android phones on the market.

 As for how we’ll ‘rank’ the phone?
 Basically we are looking at a number of factors though price/value ratio is probably among one of the highest factors here.
 It is also worth mentioning that all devices on this list will be full unlocked, and off contract.
 For those US readers looking for even cheaper phones and don’t mind going with a locked-down handset through a prepaid carrier, you’ll want to check out our Cricket, AT&T, Boost, T-Mobile and Verizon prepaid lists.

 Editors note – we will be updating this list as more devices hit the market.
 This article reflects things from a US/EU centric perspective, though many of these devices and pricing will apply to other international markets as well.

 #1 – Motorola Moto G (2nd gen)

 The Moto G runs on near-stock Android 4.4, and should get Android 5.0 Lollipop sometime before the year is up.
 Motorola’s Moto G series proves that low-price doesn’t have to mean low quality, something we’re also seeing with the even cheaper Moto E.